MrAirspace/aircraft-flight-schedules/README.md

 Aircraft coverage of ADSBlol initiative.
 Time of day ~13:00 UTC to have reasonable ops in all continents - no midnight situation in major markets (image above)

-# Data Enrichment - Against Limited Coverage in Certain Areas
+# Data Enrichment - Against Limited Coverage in Certain Areas & GPS Spoofing
-Given potentially limited ADS-B reception coverage of the ADSBlol initiative in certain continents, some aircraft tracks start after the airport of origin or end before the airport of destination.
+Given potentially limited ADS-B reception coverage of the ADSBlol initiative in certain continents (1) or GPS spoofing (2), some aircraft tracks start after the airport of origin or end before the airport of destination.
 For those cases, the flights data has been enhanced by looking up the aircraft flight callsign and matching it with the open-source aircraft callsign vs route dataset of [vradarserver/Andrew Whewell](https://github.com/vradarserver/standing-data/tree/main/routes/schema-01).

-# Data Enrichment - GPS Spoofing
-Given ADS-B transmissions simply sending location data, wrong location data as a result of GPS spoofing can also be transmitted.
-Once more, the added column with callsign vs route lookup allows to filter out those flights where aircraft emitted wrong position data.

 # License